12 dead in massive apartment fire in New York City

-At least 12 people, including a 1-year-old infant, have died in a massive apartment fire in New York City, Mayor Bill de Blasio announced Thursday night.
+At least 12 people, including a 1-year-old and a 2-year-old, have died in a massive apartment fire in New York City, Mayor Bill de Blasio announced Thursday night.

 Interested in New York?Add New York as an interest to stay up to date on the latest New York news, video, and analysis from ABC News.